amobiz/configurable-gulp-helper/README.md

 # gulp-ccr-helper
-Helper functions for Cascading Configurable Gulp Recipes for gulp-chef.
+Helper functions for cascading configurable Gulp recipes for gulp-chef.